Pennsylvania, New Jersey battle second nor'easter in one week

 “We don’t get much snow in Rome, Georgia,” said Dalton.

-Bowman added: “Seeing the historic city was on my bucket list and the snow is just an added bonus.
+Bowman added that "seeing the historic city was on my bucket list and the snow is just an added bonus."

 Chris and Sonja Smith, a couple from Connecticut, said there is no where better to be in snow than Philadelphia.